bioboot/bggn213_f17/jetstream/boot.md

 ## Fill in the username and password and click "Sign in"

-Fill in the username, which is 'tx160085' for the ANGUS workshop, and then enter the password (which we will tell you in class).
+Fill in the username, which is '**tb170077**' for the Fall 2017 BGGN-213 class, and then enter the password - which we will tell you in class (simply ask Barry if you have forgotten)).

 [![foo]({{ site.baseurl }}/jetstream/images/login-3.thumb.png)]({{ site.baseurl }}/jetstream/images/login-3.png){:.no-push-state}

 ## Select Projects and "Create New Project"

-Now, this is something you only need to once if you have your own account - but if you're using a shared account like tx160085, you will need a way to keep your computers separate from everyone else's.
+Now, this is something you only need to once if you have your own account - but if you're using a shared account like tb170077, you will need a way to keep your computers separate from everyone else's.

 We'll do this with Projects, which give you a bit of a workspace in which